Bummer and Lazarus: Emperor Norton

-The two dogs were sometimes seen in the company of the "Emperor of the United States", the eccentric Joshua A. Norton (Emperor Norton I, Protector of Mexico), and a popular legend made him their owner.
+The two dogs were sometimes seen in the company of the "Emperor of the United States", the eccentric Joshua A. Norton, and a popular legend made him their owner.
 However, no contemporary records make any mention of Norton being the owner and only one newspaper report made any connection between him and the dogs.
-The rumour may have arisen because the cartoonist Edward Jump frequently featured the three together, most notably in The Three Bummers which showed His Imperial Majesty eating from a heavily laden buffet table while the dogs wait patiently for scraps.
-The Emperor was apparently outraged when he saw the picture displayed in a shop-front window: the imperial dignity was affronted by the depiction of His Majesty in the company of lowly dogs.
-Despite the apparent antipathy felt by the Emperor for the dogs, the close association was still being claimed in the 1950s:
+The rumor may have arisen because the cartoonist Edward Jump frequently featured the three together, most notably in The Three Bummers which showed Norton eating from a heavily laden buffet table while the dogs wait patiently for scraps.
+Norton was apparently outraged when he saw the picture displayed in a shop-front window: the imperial dignity was affronted by the depiction of His Majesty in the company of lowly dogs.
+Despite the apparent antipathy felt by Norton for the dogs, the close association was still being claimed in the 1950s:

 Death of Lazarus

 Lazarus was killed in October 1863.
 In the San Francisco Kaleidoscope, Dickson claimed he was kicked by the horse of one of the city's fire engines, but contemporary accounts say he was poisoned by being given meat laced with "ratbane" after biting a boy.
 San Franciscans put up a $50 reward for the capture of the poisoner.
-A wit suggested that Lazarus be buried in a place of honour alongside other great men of the city.
-Jump produced a cartoon of his "Funeral" with Emperor Norton as the Pope performing the ceremony and Freddy Coombs—another San Francisco eccentric who claimed to be the reincarnation of George Washington—digging the grave.
+A wit suggested that Lazarus be buried in a place of honor alongside other great men of the city.
+Jump produced a cartoon of his "Funeral" with Norton as the Pope performing the ceremony and Freddy Coombs—another San Francisco eccentric who claimed to be the reincarnation of George Washington—digging the grave.
 Notable San Franciscans formed the cortège and Bummer looked on mournfully.
-This may have led to the rumour that large numbers of San Franciscans turned out for Lazarus' funeral.
+This may have led to the rumor that large numbers of San Franciscans turned out for Lazarus' funeral.
 The dog was not buried though, but stuffed by a taxidermist and displayed behind the bar in Martin's saloon.
 (According to Dickson, Martin paid the taxidermist $50 to turn the dog over—even though its remains had already been claimed by the city council.)
 The Daily Evening Bulletin featured a long obituary entitled "Lament for Lazarus" in which they praised the virtues of both dogs and recounted their various adventures together.